mspuja/Drug-Classification-Model-Deployment-Using-Flask-Ngrok/README.md

 Following that we will install ngrok via Apt.

-Then we connect Ngrok to Google Drive Account.
+Then we will connect Ngrok to Google Drive Account.

 ![IMG_1](https://user-images.githubusercontent.com/116178688/198880013-b94a0612-0c43-4a9c-87bf-7e2ebd52d335.jpg)